Sadeedpv/Sadeedpv/README.md

 - 👋 Hi, I’m @Sadeedpv
-- 👀 I’m interested in start-ups and web development
-- 🌱 I’m currently learning programming
+- 🌱 Always learning programming
 - 💞️ I’m looking to collaborate on start ups or software related jobs
 - 📫 How to reach me - muhammedsadeed70@gmail.com